valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

   <script src="leaflet.js"></script>
   ```

-4. Add Tangram JavaScript file, which is the rendering engine you will be using to draw the map.
+4. Add the Tangram JavaScript file, which is the rendering engine you will be using to draw the map.
   ```html
   <script src="https://mapzen.com/tangram/0.2/tangram.min.js"></script>
   ```